DavidNash2024/Win32xx/samples/Tray/Readme.txt

 * Adding a menu to a simple window
 * Using TRACE to output debug text
 * Use of Shell_NotifyIcon to add an icon to the system tray
+* Use of a TaskDialog as a replacement for a simple message box